ruobinLiu/Laboratory-Protocols/_episodes/01-Crude-DNA-Isolation-from-Seeds.md

 teaching: 30
 exercises: 30
 questions:
-- "How to crude DNA Isolation from Seeds?"
+- "How to crude DNA Isolation from seeds?"

 objectives:
 - "Extract PCR-only quality DNA from a large number of samples."